 If you have type 1 diabetes, your pancreas does not make insulin or makes very little insulin.
 Type 1 diabetes can affect people at any age, but commonly develops in children and young adults.
 People living with type 1 diabetes need daily insulin injections to control their blood glucose levels.
 If they do not have access to insulin, they will die.

-Type 1 diabetes cannot currently be prevented and there is no cure for the condition.
+Type 1 diabetes cannot be prevented and there is no cure for the condition.
+However, recent research shows that the progression of type 1 diabetes can be delayed, particularly in people at an advanced stage of the condition.

 A woman testing a child's blood glucose.